Research & Analysis Wing: Bangladesh

 In the early 1970s, the army of Pakistan launched military crackdown in response to the Bangladesh independence movement.
-Nearly 10 million refugees fled to India.
+Nearly 1 crore (10 million) refugees fled to India.
 R&AW was instrumental in the formation of the Bangladeshi guerrilla organisation Mukti Bahini and responsible for supplying information, providing training and heavy ammunition to this organisation.
 It is also alleged that R&AW planned and executed the 1971 Indian Airlines hijacking as a false flag operation to ban overflight by Pakistani aircraft and disrupt Pakistani troop movement in East Pakistan.
 Special Frontier Force, then under R&AW actively participated in military operations especially in the Chittagong Hill Tracts.
 After the war ended in the successful creation of Bangladesh.
 However, four years later Sheikh Mujibur Rahman was assassinated on 15 August 1975 at his residence.
 R&AW operatives claimed that they had advance information about Mujibur Rahman's assassination but Sheikh Mujib tragically ignored inputs.
 He was killed along with much of his family.
 Later, R&AW successfully thwarted plans of assassinating Sheikh Hasina Wazed, daughter of Mujibur Rahman, by Islamist extremists.

 In 1990, R&AW had helped engineer and support a democratic uprising against Mohammed Ershad, thus leading to his resignation.
-His Pro-Pakistan and Anti-Hindu policy decisions had been considered a threat by Indian government.
+His pro-Pakistan and anti-Hindu policy decisions had been considered a threat by Indian government.

 In 1991, after Khaleda Zia had won election, India was alarmed over increased harassment of pro-India politicians, large-scale radicalisation and meticulously planned infiltration of trained extremists into Indian territory by Jamaat-e-Islami.
-JeI had setup several terror training camps located along the border.
+JeI had set-up several terror training camps located along the border.
 So in order to stop all this activity, R&AW spontaneously bombed several of its camps and a major ISI safe house, thus dismantling JeI's terror network.

 In 1977–97, India took active part in Chittagong Hill Tracts conflict.
-R&AW trained and financed the rebels of Shanti Bahini.
+R&AW trained and financed the rebels of Shanti Bahini, the militant wing of the PCJSS.
+In 2025, the chief of the PCJSS, Santu Larma, was accused of carrying out human rights violations, child soldier recruitment, arms and narcotics trafficking on behalf of the Government of Bangladesh.

+On August 31, 2025, Sarwar Hossain claimed that R&AW has a total of one hundred thousand paid secret agents in Bangladesh.